-11.27 host - DNS lookup utility
+11.15 host - DNS lookup utility

-host [-aACdlnrsTUwv] [-c class] [-N ndots] [-p port] [-R number] [-t type] [-W wait] [-m flag] [ [-4] | [-6] ] [-v] [-V] {name} [server]
+host [-aACdlnrsTUwv] [-c class] [-N ndots] [-p port] [-R number] [-t type] [-W wait] [-m flag] [[-4] | [-6]] [-v] [-V] {name} [server]

 host is a simple utility for performing DNS lookups.
 It is normally used to convert names to IP addresses and vice versa.
-When no arguments or options are given, host prints a short summary of its command line arguments and options.
+When no arguments or options are given, host prints a short summary of its command-line arguments and options.

 name is the domain name that is to be looked up.
-It can also be a dotted-decimal IPv4 address or a colon-delimited IPv6 address, in which case host will by default perform a reverse lookup for that address. server is an optional argument which is either the name or IP address of the name server that host should query instead of the server or servers listed in /etc/resolv.conf.
+It can also be a dotted-decimal IPv4 address or a colon-delimited IPv6 address, in which case host by default performs a reverse lookup for that address. server is an optional argument which is either the name or IP address of the name server that host should query instead of the server or servers listed in /etc/resolv.conf.

-- -4 Use IPv4 only for query transport.
-See also the -6 option. - -6 Use IPv6 only for query transport.
-See also the -4 option. - -a "All".
-The -a option is normally equivalent to -v -t ANY.
-It also affects the behaviour of the -1 list zone option. - -A "Almost all".
-The -A option is equivalent to -a except RRSIG, NSEC, and NSEC3 records are omitted from the output. - -c class Query class: This can be used to lookup HS (Hesiod) or CH (Chaosnet) class resource records.
-The default class is IN (Internet). - -C Check consistency: host will query the SOA records for zone name from all the listed authoritative name servers for that zone.
-The list of name servers is defined by the NS records that are found for the zone.
+- -4 This option specifies that only IPv4 should be used for query transport.
+See also the -6 option. - -6 This option specifies that only IPv6 should be used for query transport.
+See also the -4 option. - -a The -a ("all") option is normally equivalent to -v -t ANY.
+It also affects the behavior of the -1 list zone option. - -A The -A ("almost all") option is equivalent to -a, except that RRSIG, NSEC, and NSEC3 records are omitted from the output. - -c class This option specifies the query class, which can be used to lookup HS (Hesiod) or CH (Chaosnet) class resource records.
+The default class is IN (Internet).